OSTIS-devs/SP-knowledge-base/README.md

 ## Sections information

-### Subject domain of batch manufactoring enterprises
+### Subject domain of batch manufacturing enterprises
 * ### Subject domain of physical models of batch manufacturing enterprises

   The maximal class of research objects in this specification — **equipment entity**.